 In typical system installations, the RAID provides the storage for file systems used by the SMW, boot node, and SDB node.
 These file systems are prepared from LVM volumes in LVM volume groups using the physical volumes that are created on the RAID LUNs (logical unit numbers) or volumes.

-In typical system installations, RAID units also provide user and scratch space and can be configured to support a variety of file systems.
-For more information about configuring RAID, see Lustre Administration Guide for CLE (S-0010), which is provided with the CLE release package.
+RAID units also provide user and scratch space and can be configured to support a variety of file systems.
+For more information about configuring RAID, see XC^{TM} Series Lustre® Administration Guide (S-2648), which is provided with the CLE release package.